massgravel/massgrave.dev/hwid.md

     There are two methods for it.\
     \
     **1-** Place a [custom slc.dll](https://github.com/asdcorp/Integrated_Patcher_3) file beside gatherosstate.exe:\
-    gatherosstate.exe uses the system\'s `C:\Windows\System32\slc.dll` file to gather the system\'s info.
+    gatherosstate.exe uses the system's `C:\Windows\System32\slc.dll` file to gather the system's info.
 If we place a custom slc.dll file beside gatherosstate.exe, it can send rubbish data to it, then it will simply accept it and generate a valid ticket.\
     \
-    **2-** [Modify](https://github.com/asdcorp/GamersOsState) the gatherosstate.exe file directly so that it doesn\'t check the system\'s activation status at all and create a valid ticket.
+    **2-** [Modify](https://github.com/asdcorp/GamersOsState) the gatherosstate.exe file directly so that it doesn't check the system's activation status at all and create a valid ticket.

 -   You can find the workings of this old method here: [MAS-Legacy-Methods](https://github.com/massgravel/MAS-Legacy-Methods).